microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Learner/Exercise-05.md

 ### Description

-In this challenge we will look at some of the telemetry that has already been collected by our running instance from Application Insights, injected into the Azure resources created back in our earlier Infrastructure-as-code challenge.
+In this task we will look at some of the telemetry that has already been collected by our running instance from Application Insights, injected into the Azure resources created back in our earlier Infrastructure-as-code challenge.

-- Review the `main.bicep` file.
+1. Review the `main.bicep` file.
 Find where the Application Insights node was created and note how the Web App was configured to send its logs there.
-- Create a dashboard in the Azure Portal to provide a summary of the status of our site. ([hint](https://docs.microsoft.com/en-us/azure/azure-monitor/app/overview-dashboard#application-dashboard))
+2. Create a dashboard in the Azure Portal to provide a summary of the status of our site. ([hint](https://docs.microsoft.com/en-us/azure/azure-monitor/app/overview-dashboard#application-dashboard))
-- Implement an outside in availability test for the homepage of your site ([hint](https://docs.microsoft.com/en-us/azure/azure-monitor/app/monitor-web-app-availability))
+3. Implement an outside-in availability test for the homepage of your site ([hint](https://docs.microsoft.com/en-us/azure/azure-monitor/app/monitor-web-app-availability))

 ### Success Criteria